pollyweb-org/pollyweb-docs/8 📜 Manifests/👥 nlweb.org/{codes}/MANIFEST/🧩 ManifestOffer.md

       Requires:
         type: object
-        description: Arguments for quering the dataset.
+        description: Arguments for querying the dataset.
         additionalProperties:
           $ref: Schema@nlweb.org/TYPES
           description: The schema of the argument.